ToJans/tojans.github.com/content/posts/the-issue-with-scrum-safe-ddd-and-other-methodologies/index.md

 ### 3. Scope and risk management

-Progress is hard measure with a lot of unknowns.
+Progress is hard to measure with a lot of unknowns.

 Estimates are even harder.
 Luckily for existing teams in an evolving context, there are scientific ways to estimate based on Monte-Carlo simulations.
 For new projects I failed to find a proper technique that's based on science...
 (Check one of my [previous blog posts][20] on this.)

-Figure out the best way to communicate to the client about your product.
+Figure out the best way to communicate to the client about your progress.
 Usually they are bound to a similar framework within their organisation, so adapt and be flexible.

 This is more an issue about trust.
 Take that into account next time you report progress!